mmatschiner/CladeAge-Tutorial/README.md

 </center>

 A list of the 24 species IDs in plain text format is also in file `Near_et_al_ids.txt`.
-On the command line, we can use that file to extract the sequences of these species from the full alignment, and write them to a new file in Nexus format named `Near_et_al_red.nex`:
+On the command line, we can use that file to extract the sequences of these species from the full alignment, and write them to a new file in Nexus format named `Near_et_al_red.nex`.

+> Execute the following commands on the command line:

 ```
 head -n 7 Near_et_al.nex | sed 's/ntax=608/ntax=24/g'> Near_et_al_red.nex